Geoffery10/Mjolnir-Mod-Manager/README.md

 <img align="center" width="100" height="100" src="https://github.com/Geoffery10/minecraft-server/blob/main/images/Yggrasil_02_Round.png?raw=true">
 </p>

-# ModDude!
+# Mjolnir Mod Manager
-ModDude! is a simple to use python program for installing game mod packs.
+Mjolnir Mod Manager is a simple to use python program for installing game mod packs.
 It was initially created to streamline mod pack downloads and updates for the Yggdrasil Minecraft Server.

 ## Table of Contents
 * [Supported Games](#supported-games)